Extracting conserved operators from a projected entangled pair state

 which can be calculated by differentiation of (multi-site unit cell) CTMRG~\cite{CTMRG_1,CTMRG_corboz}.
 Since $\mu$ is a scalar, the derivative can be implemented by either automatic differentiation~\cite{AD_2019} or finite difference.
-We find that automatic differentiation is generally unstable for multi-site $\{\hat{o}^{\alpha}\}$ (see reason in SM~\cite{appendix}), so we use the central 5-point finite difference formula instead to achieve higher precision.
+We find that automatic differentiation is generally unstable for multi-site $\{\hat{o}^{\alpha}\}$~\cite{appendix}, so we use the central 5-point finite difference formula instead to achieve higher precision.
 It is also straightforward to generalize to the case that $\ket{\Psi}$ has multi-site unit cells~\cite{appendix}.
-Indeed, the iPEPS representation of topologically ordered states and cat states is non-injective~\cite{SCHUCH_2010}, CTMRG of such iPEPS may converge to different environment fixed points, which needs to be taken care of~\cite{appendix} when evaluating $\mathcal{S}$.
+In addition, the iPEPS representation of topologically ordered states and cat states is non-injective~\cite{SCHUCH_2010}, CTMRG of such iPEPS may converge to different environment fixed points, which needs to be taken care of~\cite{appendix} when evaluating $\mathcal{S}$.
 Similar to the complexity of the approximate contraction of iPEPS~\cite{Orus_TNS_review_2019}, the complexity of evaluating $\mathcal{S}$ is $O(D'^3D^6\chi^3)$, where $D$ and $D'$ are the iPEPS and iPEPO bond dimensions, respectively.
+In fact, the generating functions form a manifold of the tensor network state $|\Psi\rangle$ deformed by the parameter $\mu$ and induce a \emph{quantum geometry}.
+Interestingly, the static structure factor matrix $\mathcal{S}$ is proportional to the quantum metric tensor~\cite{appendix} and \nameOs correspond to zero fidelity susceptibility~\cite{Fidelity_2020}.

 In addition to the error induced by the finite difference step, it also comes from the approximate contraction of the iPEPS overlap in Eq.~(\ref{Eq:iPEPS_struct_factor}) using CTMRG, where the error is controlled by the environment bond dimension $\chi$ upon full convergence of CTMRG iterations.
 For iPEPS with finite correlation length, a finite $\chi$ is already enough to suppress the error exponentially, while for iPEPS with divergent correlation length one can perform scaling analysis with $\chi$~\cite{PhysRevLett.129.200601}.
 Heuristically, the sufficient number of CTMRG iterations should be several times the correlation length $\xi(\chi)$ induced by $\chi$.
 For critical iPEPS, it converges much slower because $\xi(\chi)\sim \chi^{\kappa}$, where $\kappa$ is the finite entanglement scaling exponent~\cite{Pollmann_2011}.
 Moreover, when the iPEPS is obtained from variational optimization~\cite{iPEPS_Laurens_2016,iPEPS_corboz_2016}, the full convergence of correlation functions is generally very hard to reach, and thus this suboptimality can cause additional errors~\cite{AD_2019}.
 Regardless of those errors, we will show that our approach still works through multiple representative examples.